 BIBLIOGRAPHY:Newton County Historical Commission, Crosscuts: An Anthology of Memoirs of Newton County Folk (Austin: Eakin, 1984).
 Newton County Historical Commission, Glimpses of Newton County History (Burnet, Texas: Nortex, 1982).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Wooster, "CALL, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlc01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Wooster, "CALL, TX," accessed May 24, 2019, http://www.tshaonline.org/handbook/online/articles/hlc01.